amsibert-fmms/mileage-tracker/architecture_notes.md

 - Keep controllers lightweight; consider `Riverpod` or `Provider` for state management once complexity grows.
 - SQLite chosen over Hive for relational querying of trips and vehicles.
 - All optional sync operations occur after local persistence to preserve offline reliability.

+## Sync and backup strategy
+- **Local-first writes:** `TripRepository` commits to SQLite before invoking any external integrations.
+- **CSV pipeline:** `ExportService` streams trip rows through a CSV builder so large histories do not exhaust memory, and the resulting files land in the device's documents directory for manual or automated backups.
+- **Google Sheets integration:** a dedicated `SheetsSyncService` (planned) will map the SQLite schema to worksheet tabs.
+OAuth2 tokens are stored securely on-device, and sync jobs can be triggered manually or on a scheduled cadence when connectivity allows.
+- **Conflict handling:** the Sheet acts as a mirror; local edits always win.
+Sync jobs overwrite remote rows based on trip UUIDs to avoid drift.